 So this is the memory… Was that why he killed Charlie, over a secret?
 What was he going to do with Jessica?

-Under the command of Bellatrix and her gang called the Nortorious Thirteen, Severus followed with the throng of armoured Death Eaters pouring into the Ministry of Magic and into every department.
+Under the command of Bellatrix and her gang called the Nortorious Thirteen, Severus followed with the throng of armoured Death Eaters.
+They poured into the Ministry of Magic and into every department.

-The Aurors guarding the Ministry were all dead, their bodies transfigured into various objects and thrown aside.
+The Aurors guarding the Ministry were dead, their bodies transfigured into various objects and thrown aside.
 Those lucky enough to be spared were hoodwinked.
-All this had been done in a well timed and quiet attack striking all the on duty Aurors at three in the morning.
+This had been done in a synchronised attack striking all the on duty Aurors at three in the morning.
 One day before, almost all the senior Auror's Floo connections were diverted away from the Ministry.
 Then they were killed by the Notorious Thirteen.
 Those under the command of the Thirteen then Polyjuiced into the Aurors and infiltrated the Ministry.

 The screams started as they entered the departments.
 Curses bounced off the walls and the whole place lit up brightly.
 Papers and memos rained over their heads.
 Desks, chairs and doors splintered and hurled into the air.

 "Don't kill me," the employees yelled.

-Smoke and flames filled the rooms.
-Witches screamed as a few were forced on by Death Eaters wanting their way with them.
-Others were tortured before being killed.
+Smoke and flames filtered through every corner.
+Witches screamed as Death Eaters had their way with them.
+Others were tortured before being shackled.

 The Dark Lord walked amongst them.

 "Join me or die," he hissed, his snake-like eyes red like the blood smearing the atrium walls.

-The Dark Lord stepped over the bodies of Minister Rufus Scrimgeour, Thomas MacCloud, and Cornelius Fudge, who was head of Law Enforcement.
+The Dark Lord stepped over the bodies of Scrimgeour, MacCloud, and the Head of Law Enforcement, Cornelius Fudge.
 He had killed them all himself in front of the crowd of frightened workers.
-The bodies were all sprawled in the middle for all to see.
-Dolores Umbridge's head was next to the Minister, though her own body was nowhere to be found.
+Umbridge's head was next to the Minister, though her own body was nowhere to be found.

-"Join me and your lives and that of your families will be spared," the Dark Lord repeated ominously.
+"Join me and your lives and your families will be spared."